microsoft/SQL_LogScout/README.md

 - **-CleanupJobTime** - Required only when `-CreateCleanupJob` is used.
 The date passed to this field should be after the LogScout collection has completed, which is not between `-StartTime` from `-EndTime`.
 If you pass a date to this field, you must also pass $true to `-CreateCleanupJob`.
 If `-CreateCleanupJob` is omitted, the value passed to this parameter is ignored.
 - **-LogonType** - Defaults to null and prompts the user for input if omitted.
 Accepted values are `Interactive` and `S4U`.
 This is the value passed to create both the main SQL LogScout job and the Cleanup Job (if applicable).
 If `Interactive` is selected, when the job runs make sure your user is logged in.
 If set to `S4U`, make sure your account is logged out when the task is scheduled to run (screen lock is not considered a logout).
 If the user omits the parameter, the task will prompt Yes or No as to whether you will be logged in.
 The input will be used to determine if `Interactive` or `S4U` is used.
 For more information, see [Task Schedule Logon Type](https://learn.microsoft.com/en-us/windows/win32/api/taskschd/ne-taskschd-task_logon_type).
 - **-RepeatCollections** - Used in combination with `-Continuous`, this parameter dictates how many times SQL_LogScout is run repeatedly.
 If you need to run this long-term over many days or months even, you can specify a large value as this parameter is of integer data type (see [Int32.MaxValue](https://learn.microsoft.com/dotnet/api/system.int32.maxvalue)).
+- **-AdditionalOptionsEnabled** - provides you the ability to turn on/off some additional options that may apply across multiple scenarios.
+You can pass multiple values separated by a '+' sign (e.g NoClusterLogs+TrackCausality).
+Valid options are `NoClusterLogs`, `TrackCausality`, `RedoTasksPerfStats`

 Examples: